mackworth/cTiVo/wiki/Advanced-Topics.md

 ### Download Retries

 If cTiVo encounters a failure (network not available, encoder problem, etc), it will retry automatically.
 This option lets you change the number of times it retries before giving up entirely; default is 3.
+Note that zero retries means try the main time then give up, so 1 attempt.

 ### Don't use memory buffer for downloads